Yesterday Mr. G's (Steve Gagnon's 5th graders in New Hampshire Skyped with our 4th graders in Iowa.

 As he explained GeoGuesser,

+he also held up his ChromeBook to the camera to show his new Iowa friends how to play.
 In GeoGuesser, different photographs taken around the world are shown to the viewer.
 You have the tools to move you around the photograph and also zoom in and out.
 It is fun to try to zoom into signs and different landmarks that have symbols or writing.

 You make a guess by clicking on the Google Map to the right of the photograph.
 It drops a pin in that spot.
 Then you click "Make guess".